ProtonKicker/Flourine/cost calculations/README.md

 note that
 - costs of screw&nuts not listed.
 They are relatively cheap and you may already have some
-- the cost of printing the plastic parts are not included also, this is because it is hard to keep track of.
+- the cost of printing the plastic parts are not included.
+This is because it is hard to keep track of.
 I will probably include that in future updates
+- the list will be updated